Five ways to promote a new online shop

 - Have you set a catchy title tag and meta description for each product page on your site?
 If you haven’t, you need to do this immediately.
 Read this beginner’s guide to writing title tags and meta descriptions to learn why this is critical to your online shop’s success and how to go about it.

 - Is the content on your product pages optimised using relevant keywords?
 This article explains where and how to use keywords to properly optimise your content for search engines.
-If you use the 123 Reg Search Engine Optimiser tool, you’ll get recommendations on which keywords to use (and where) to optimise your pages.

 - Are you optimising your product images to ensure they show up in the search results?
 If you haven’t done that already, here’s your guide to optimising images for search engines.